 Difficulty: High.
 Required 5-6 hours of hiking a day for 5 days in a row, coping with rain, mud, bugs, heat and few amenities.
 One can fly into the closest city of Santa Marta.
 Most trips leave from the village of El Mamey – a 90 minute ride from Santa Marta.

-Worth it: Yes – if you got the legs for it and are tolerant of spartan-like accommodations.
+Worth it: Yes – if you got the legs for it and are tolerant of back-country accommodations.

 Tourist Trap?
 Not yet